polljoy/polljoy-iOS/README.md

   ![Picture] (Doc/bundle.png)

-### Implement polljoy in Project
+###Start session

- polljoy works in the background to avoid interruption to your app’s main thread.
+polljoy works in the background to avoid interrupting your app’s main thread.

- polljoy requires each app to register a session and obtain the **Session ID** for all communications to the API.
-To have best performance and integration, we recommend registering the session at application startup.
-You’ll need your **App ID** (they are available in the web [admin panel](https://admin.polljoy.com/applications/app)
+Each app starts a session and gets the **Session ID** for all communications to the API.
+To have best performance and integration, we recommend registering the session at startup.
+You’ll need your **App ID** (grab it in the web [admin panel](https://admin.polljoy.com/applications/app))

  To register a session:
  1. Open up your app’s `AppDelegate.m` file
  2. Under `#import "AppDelegate.h"`, import `<Polljoy/Polljoy.h>` file
- 3. Under implementation, call `Polljoy` to start session with your **App ID**
+ 3. Under implementation, call `Polljoy` to start a session with your **App ID**

  ``` objective-c
  #import <Polljoy/Polljoy.h>